Evaluation strategy

+Just like in mathematics, evaluation is the process of finding the value corresponding to an expression.

+The calling convention consists of the low-level platform-specific details of parameter passing.

+Example

-To illustrate, executing a function call f(a,b) may first evaluate the arguments a and b, store the results in references or memory locations ref_a and ref_b, then evaluate the function's body with those references passed in.
-This gives the function the ability to look up the argument values, to modify them via assignment as if they were local variables, and to return values via the references.
+To illustrate, executing a function call f(a, b) may first evaluate the arguments a and b, store the results in references or memory locations ref_a and ref_b, then evaluate the function's body with those references passed in.
+This gives the function the ability to look up the original argument values passed in through dereferencing the parameters (some languages use specific operators to perform this), to modify them via assignment as if they were local variables, and to return values via the references.
 This is the call-by-reference evaluation strategy.

-Evaluation strategy is part of the semantics of the programming language definition.
-Some languages, such as PureScript, have variants with different evaluation strategies.
-Some declarative languages, such as Datalog, support multiple evaluation strategies.
-Some languages define a calling convention.

 Table

 This is a table of evaluation strategies and representative languages by year introduced.
 The representative languages are listed in chronological order, starting with the language(s) that introduced the strategy and followed by prominent languages that use the strategy.